First Lady of Niger: History

 The first ladies of Niger do not hold a specific political office or mandate.
 However, as the wives of Niger's presidents and heads of state, many first ladies became influential figures in Nigerien politics and the media.
 For example, several Nigerien first ladies established their own charitable foundations, which received substantial domestic media coverage.

 Aissa Diori, wife of Niger's founding president, Hamani Diori, became the country's inaugural First Lady upon the country's independence in 1960.
 She was killed during the 1974 Nigerien coup d'état which overthrew her husband.

 Niger is a predominantly Muslim country and polygamous marriages are recognized under customary law.
 Several presidents have been polygamous, with wives who often share the title and role of first lady.
 Recent examples have included President Mamadou Tandja (1999–2010) who had two wives, Laraba Tandja and Fati Tandja.
 Both of Tandja's wives claimed the role of first lady and established charitable foundations.
 President Mahamadou Issoufou (2011–2021), was married to First Lady Aïssata Issoufou Mahamadou and First Lady Dr. Lalla Malika Issoufou.
 Each of these first ladies also established their own, competing charities during Issoufou's presidency.

 Niger's most recent, publicly known first lady is Hadiza Bazoum, wife of democratically elected President Mohamed Bazoum, who held the role from 2021 until 2023.
-On 26 July 2023, a coup d'état led by Presidential Guard Commander Abdourahamane Tchiani, overthrew President Mohamed Bazoum.
-Since the July 2023 coup, Hadiza Bazoum and her husband have been held under house arrest in the Presidential Palace in Niamey by the National Council for the Safeguard of the Homeland military junta, led by Tchiani.
+On 26 July 2023, a coup d'état led by Presidential Guard Commander Abdourahamane Tiani, overthrew President Mohamed Bazoum.
+Since the July 2023 coup, Hadiza Bazoum and her husband have been held under house arrest in the Presidential Palace in Niamey by the National Council for the Safeguard of the Homeland military junta, led by Tiani.

-The current military ruler of Niger is President Abdourahamane Tchiani, leader of the National Council for the Safeguard of the Homeland military junta since the July 2023 coup.
-Tchiani is married with five children, but very little is known about his wife yet, including her name.
+The current military ruler of Niger is President Abdourahamane Tiani, leader of the National Council for the Safeguard of the Homeland military junta since the July 2023 coup.
+Tiani is married with five children, but very little is known about his wife yet, including her name.